danilkolikov/fsfc/README.rst

     Journal of the American Statistical Association, 105(490):713–726, 2010.
 - Li, Yuanhong, Ming Dong, and Jing Hua.
 "Localized feature selection for clustering."
     Pattern Recognition Letters 29.1 (2008): 10-18.
+- Cai, Deng, Chiyuan Zhang, and Xiaofei He.
+"Unsupervised feature selection for multi-cluster data."
+    Proceedings of the 16th ACM SIGKDD international conference on Knowledge discovery and data mining.
+ACM, 2010.